harperaa/labtainer.headless/README.md

 1. Build the fresh-nginx:latest
 `docker build -t fresh-nginx:latest .`
 2. On labtainer vm, build the labtainer.master file and push it to dockerhub, see instructions in labtainer.master.create.
-3. On any linux/mac (someday windows), run the containers: `docker-compose up`
+3. Note: for linux systems as host of docker, you will have to set the following environment variable to the local IP (real IP, not 127.0.0.1 or localhost), DOCKER_IP_for example: Then, on any linux/mac (someday windows), run the containers: `docker-compose up`
 4. After about 30 seconds the system should settle, goto http://localhost:3333 to set up realm of "myrealm".
 5. Setup a client called "nginx" with:
 * "Access Type" set to "confidential"